Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="dbexplore"></a>Data Exploration and Feature Engineering in SQL Data Warehouse

-In this section, we will perform data exploration and feature generation by running SQL queries directly in the **SQL Server Management Studio**.
-A sample script named **sample\_queries.sql** is provided in the **Sample Scripts** folder.
-Modify the script to change the database or data table name, if it is different from the default: **TaxiNYC**.
+In this section, we will perform data exploration and feature generation by running SQL queries directly in the **SQL Server Management Studio** or **Visual Studio**.
+A sample script named **SQLDW.sql** is provided in the **Sample Scripts** folder.
+Modify the script to change the database or data table name, if it is different from the default.

 In this exercise, we will:

-- Connect to **SQL Server Management Studio** using SQL Authentication and the SQL login name and password.
+- Connect to **SQL Server Management Studio** with the SQL login name and password.
 - Explore data distributions of a few fields in varying time windows.
 - Investigate data quality of the longitude and latitude fields.
 - Generate binary and multiclass classification labels based on the **tip\_amount**.